zowe/docs-site/docs/user-guide/generate-certificates.md

 1. [Configure the JCERACFKS setup section in zowe.yaml](#configure-the-jceracfks-setup-section-in-zoweyaml)
 2. [Run the command to generate a JCERACFKS certificate](#run-the-command-to-generate-a-jceracfks-certificate)

+To assist with updating `zowe.yaml`, see the example yaml in [Scenario 3: Use a z/OS keyring-based keystore with Zowe generated certificates](#certificate-configuration-scenarios.md/##scenario-3-use-a-zos-keyring-with-zowe-generated-certificates) in the article Certificate configuration scenarios.
 ### Configure the JCERACFKS setup section in zowe.yaml

 For JCERACFKS certificate (z/OS key ring) users, customize the following parameters in the `zowe.yaml` file: